Jetliner feud deepens as Boeing grabs key Airbus client

 The airline did not disclose the price of the deal, but carriers typically receive hefty discounts, sometimes bringing total concessions to greater than 50 percent of list prices, according to analysts and estimates derived from leasing data.

-Airbus EAD.PA and Boeing have each accused the other of heavy-handed pricing as the frontier between the big Western jetmakers - which typically split the market for medium-haul jets - takes some time to stabilise after the upheaval of new products.
+Airbus and Boeing have each accused the other of heavy-handed pricing as the frontier between the big Western jetmakers - which typically split the market for medium-haul jets - takes some time to stabilize after the upheaval of new products.

 “We have no comment to make on the purchase decision by Silkair.
 However, Boeing has clearly made an extremely aggressive offer to win this deal in an attempt to catch up with the huge success worldwide of the A320 family,” said Airbus spokesman Stefan Schaffrath.